 A subroutine signature performs two tasks.
 First, it declares the arguments which callers may or must pass to the subroutine.
 Second, it declares the variables in the subroutine to which the arguments are bound.
-These variables are called parameters.
-Perl 6 signatures go further; they allow you to constrain the values of arguments and to match against and extract parts of complex data structures.
+These variables are called parameters1 Perl 6 signatures go further; they allow you to constrain the type, value, and "definedness" of its arguments and match against and extract parts of complex data structures.
+Additionally, they also allow you to explicitly specify the return type of a subroutine.